Search all Blogs Posts:

 F1 Cars are getting louder for 2016 due to rule changes.

-The cockpit of a F1 race car is considered by Guiness World Records to be the noisiest workplace on earth.
-Even if we ignore the ear shattering 140 db whine of the engine revving 20,000+ rpm for sustained periods of time over an hour, the wind noise generated in an open cockpit Formula 1 car would guarantee you have an epic headache in a single lap.
-Thankfully the drivers' are protected by the latest in hearing protection gear and their exotic carbon fiber helmets.
+The cockpit of a Formula 1 race car is officially considered by Guinness World Records to be the noisiest workplace on earth.
+Even without the ear-shattering 140 dB whine of the engine revving at 20,000+ RPM for sustained periods of time, the wind noise alone in an open cockpit F1 car could guarantee a pounding headache after a single lap.
+Thankfully, today’s drivers are protected by the latest in hearing protection gear and exotic carbon fiber helmets.